EwvwGeN/yadrive-cli/README.md

 # CLI application for access to yandex disk

-SLI application for using yandex disk
+СLI application for using yandex disk

 # Table of Contents
 - [Installation](#Installation)